Beyond Eurocentric Models: Rethinking Guidance and Counseling Services in Tanzanian Schools Through an Indigenous Lens

 Ocheni, S., & Nwankwo, B. C. (2012).
 Analysis of colonialism and its impact in Africa.
 Cross-Cultural Communication, 8(3), 46–54. https://doi.org/10.3968/j.ccc.1923670020120803.1189

 Shayo, E. (2011).
-Origin and development of guidance and counseling practice in Tanzanian Schools.
-In EzineArticles.com.
+Origin and development of guidance and counselling practice in Tanzanian schools.
+EzineArticles.com.

 Sima, R. G. (2018).
-The challenges in the provision of counseling services in secondary schools in Tanzania.
+The challenges in the provision of counselling services in secondary schools in Tanzania.
 University of Dar Es Salaam Library Journal, 29, 113–133.

 Downloads